NERCDigitalGathering2025/NERCDigitalGathering_Hackathon_2025/README.md

 ## About NERC and CEDA

 **NERC** (Natural Environment Research Council) is the UK's leading funder of independent research, training and innovation in environmental science.
 The **CEDA Archive** is NERC's primary data centre for atmospheric and earth observation research, housing petabytes of environmental data including weather observations, climate models, satellite data, and more.
+See https://data.ceda.ac.uk

 ## Hackathon Focus